 I worked with private clients for over a decade.
 I know this for sure: a messy, unorganized closet space is one of the biggest reasons women feel overwhelmed (or underwhelmed) by their wardrobes.
 The good news is it’s the easiest issue to fix.

 Week 3: Getting Organized

 Your closet space should be lovely or, at the very least, tidy.
 It should bring a sense of calm, not craziness.
 It doesn’t matter what kind of closet you have.
 You could have a huge, custom walk-in or a simple bar and shelf.
 Either way, your experience can be blissful.

 Last week, I challenged you to perform a QUICK edit.
 This is my clever way of easing you into a more in-depth edit, especially if you have a hard time letting go of things or have a lot of stuff.

 If you still have an undecided pile, now is the time to be ruthless.
 Get rid of anything you don’t love or need.
 Be honest with yourself.

 The only exception is if you NEED to wear the piece until you replace it with a better version.
 Make a note of it.
 You’ll need it next week when we create a shopping list.

-If you are on a weight loss journey, and you have some pieces that don’t fit well, you can keep them, but remove them from your closet and store them someplace else.
+If you are on a weight loss journey and have some pieces that don’t fit well, you can keep them, but remove them from your closet and store them elsewhere.